-Further, the target and potential maximum awards that can be achieved under STI awards should be disclosed.
+Further, the threshold, target and potential maximum performance and corresponding payout levels that can be achieved under STI plans should be disclosed.
 Shareholders should expect stretching performance targets for the maximum award to be achieved.
-Any increase in the potential target and maximum award should be clearly justified to shareholders.
+Any increase in the potential target and maximum award should be clearly justified to shareholders, as should any decrease in target and maximum performance levels from the previous year.

-Glass Lewis recognizes that disclosure of some measures may include commercially confidential information.
+Glass Lewis recognizes that disclosure of some measures or performance targets may include commercially confidential information.
 Therefore, we believe it may be reasonable to exclude such information in some cases as long as the company provides sufficient justification for non-disclosure.
 However, where a short-term bonus has been paid, companies should disclose the extent to which performance has been achieved against relevant targets, including disclosure of the actual target achieved.

 Where management has received significant STIs but short-term performance over the previous year prima facie appears to be poor or negative, we believe the company should provide a clear explanation of why these significant short-term payments were made.
+We also believe any significant changes to the program structure should be accompanied by rationalizing disclosure.
+Further, where a company has applied upward discretion, which includes lowering goals mid-year, increasing calculated payouts or retroactively pro-rating performance periods, we expect a robust discussion of why the decision was necessary.
 In addition, we believe that where companies use non-GAAP or bespoke metrics, clear reconciliations between these figures and GAAP figures in audited financial statement should be provided.